 According to the World Health Organization, by 2020 depression will produce the second largest disease burden worldwide.
 And by 2030 the amount of disability and life loss due to depression will be greater than that of any other condition, including accidents, homicides, wars, cancer, heart diseases and stroke.

 Oh yeah, there is a much higher risk that our lives will be prematurely terminated by depression than by war, accident, natural disaster or terrorist attack.
-So, how much attention is paid to this danger, as compared to other, more spectacular ones, in the mass-media?
-And who’s going to protect us?
-No, not the Men in Black.
-The front-line fighters in the continuous battle against this threat are mental health professionals.
-Since you’re reading this blog, it’s quite probable that you are one of them.
+Yet, mass-media pay relatively little attention to this danger as compared to others, more spectacular ones.
+Front-line fighters in the continuous battle against this threat are mental health professionals.
+If you you’re reading this article, you are probably one of them.

-Unfortunately, the data from epidemiological studies suggest that something is fundamentally wrong and erroneous with our mainstream approach to depression, don’t you think?
+Unfortunately, the data from epidemiological studies suggest that something is fundamentally wrong and erroneous with our mainstream approach to depression.
 So, let’s take a closer look at the field!

 What can we learn from epidemiological studies?

-Except a clear message that we’re losing the battle, the two most important take-home messages from epidemiological studies on depression are: (1) depression has a very high rate of recurrence, and (2) depression has a very high rate of comorbidity (co-occurrence) with personality problems.
+Except a clear message that we’re losing the battle against the epidemic of depression, the two most important take-home messages from the studies are: (1) depression has a very high rate of recurrence, and (2) depression has a very high rate of comorbidity (co-occurrence) with personality problems.

 Both messages should influence the way we treat depression.
 But do they?